 Research tells us that family engagement in schools makes a big difference.
 When schools, families and communities work together, student achievement increases.
-Following the California Dual Capacity Framework, ACCESS Community Schools build trusting relationships with all educational partners and encourages family participation in a variety of ways.
+Following the California Community Schools Partnership Program (CCSPP) Framework, ACCESS County Community Schools staff build trusting relationships with all educational partners and encourage family participation in a variety of ways.

-Bilingual Family Community Liaisons reach out to all families as soon as a student is enrolled in classes to conduct a needs assessment, link them to resources in the community, and provide ongoing support.
+Bilingual Family and Community Engagement (FACE) staff meet with families during enrollment to welcome them to the school community, invite them to engage in school activities, and contribute their skills and assets to support student success.
 Teachers schedule regular conferences with parents/caregivers to discuss students' academic needs and progress.
 School counselors and Transition Specialists communicate regularly with students and their families regarding college and career goals and transition plans.